-Generally, you can expect that school will be held, even in severe weather.
+Generally, you can expect that school will be held, even in extreme weather conditions.

-If you disagree with the district’s decision to hold school on a day you believe the weather is hazardous, you may keep your child home.
-Please call your school’s absence line to report the absence.
-The absence will be excused.
+If you believe the weather is too hazardous for your child to attend on a day that school is being held, you may keep your child home.
+Please call your school’s absence line to report the absence, which will be excused.

 SCHOOL CANCELLATION AND EARLY DISMISSAL